snowplow/documentation/docs/understanding-tracking-design/json-schema-type-casting-rules/index.md

 </tr>
 <tr>
 <td >
-If nothing matches above, this is a catch all.`
+If nothing matches above, this is a catch-all.
 </td>
 <td>